Skip to footer content

 3. Listing Container IDs Only

-If all you really need is to only display container IDs (they can be of use if one is scripting or otherwise automating actions) then it's handy to simply use the -q flag:
+If you only need to display container IDs (which can be useful for scripting or automating actions), you can use the -q flag:

 docker ps -q